General guidance for everyone, from the AOP (click to expand)

 Appropriate PPE must be worn if breaking 2m-distancing around camera or anywhere else on or off set (see PPE and sanitisation section below).

 2.13 HIRED EQUIPMENT

-(a) COVID-19 can (in certain circumstances) survive up to 72 hours on plastic and steel, so try to work out advance collection/delivery/quarantine of kit/materials where possible.
+(a) SARS-CoV-2 (the virus) can (in certain circumstances) survive up to 72 hours on plastic and steel, so try to work out advance collection/delivery/quarantine of kit/materials where possible.
 If that is not possible, apply a thorough sanitation process.

 (b) All equipment hire facilities should have their own risk assessments and health and safety practices and should provide you with a copy.